Ownership and License Questions

 What do I include in the legal text within my Pathfinder Infinite or Starfinder Infinite title?

-This work is published under the Community Content Agreement for Pathfinder Infinite and Starfinder Infinite.
+[[XXProduct_Name]] © [[XXYear]], [[Your name or company name here]].
+All rights reserved.
+Paizo, the Paizo golem, Pathfinder, Starfinder, and other trademarks owned by Paizo are property of Paizo Inc. This work is published under the Community Content Agreement for Pathfinder Infinite and Starfinder Infinite.

-Yes.
 On a few occasions, Paizo has published material under specific agreements with third parties who have allowed its use in isolated cases.
 Since this content is not Paizo’s IP, it isn’t something the Pathfinder Infinite program can grant you access to.
 In each case, this material was declared Product Identity and is thus also unavailable under the OGL.
 As of this FAQ’s publishing, the following material is not allowed in Pathfinder Infinite or Starfinder Infinite products:

 - Abhoth (Pathfinder Adventure Path #109: In Search of Sanity)